ragnarrlaw/c-server/README.md

 # Web Server Implemented Using C

-Multi-threaded server wil loads of issues.
+Multi-threaded server with loads of issues.